Is There a Dimmer Outlook Ahead for Mullen Automotive Inc. (MULN)?

 MULN’s Market Performance

-MULN stocks went down by -12.16% for the week, with a monthly drop of -28.96% and a quarterly performance of -42.83%, while its annual performance rate touched -90.65%.
-The volatility ratio for the week stands at 7.31% while the volatility levels for the past 30 days are set at 13.12% for Mullen Automotive Inc..
-The simple moving average for the period of the last 20 days is -11.99% for MULN stocks with a simple moving average of -82.03% for the last 200 days.
+MULN stocks went up by 29.59% for the week, with a monthly drop of -1.55% and a quarterly performance of 61.66%, while its annual performance rate touched -88.27%.
+The volatility ratio for the week stands at 17.10% while the volatility levels for the past 30 days are set at 14.71% for Mullen Automotive Inc..
+The simple moving average for the period of the last 20 days is 16.81% for MULN stocks with a simple moving average of -75.50% for the last 200 days.

-During the last 5 trading sessions, MULN fell by -12.16%, which changed the moving average for the period of 200-days by -91.60% in comparison to the 20-day moving average, which settled at $1.0802.
-In addition, Mullen Automotive Inc. saw -81.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MULN rose by +29.59%, which changed the moving average for the period of 200-days by -87.68% in comparison to the 20-day moving average, which settled at $1.0852.
+In addition, Mullen Automotive Inc. saw -75.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading